aimer63/fire/README.md

 - **[Configuration](/docs/config.md)**
   User inputs are provided in TOML files (e.g., `configs/config.toml`).
-These specify initial wealth, income, expenses, assets, assets allocation, economic assumptions (returns, inflation), assets and inflation correlation, simulation parameters and market shocks.
+These specify initial wealth, income, expenses, assets, assets allocation, economic assumptions (returns, inflation), assets and inflation correlation, simulation parameters, portfolio rebalances and market shocks.

-  Investment assets are defined in the configuration, for each asset you specify `mu`, the sample mean of return rate and `sigma`, the sample standard deviation.
+  Investment assets are defined in the configuration.
+For each asset you specify `mu`, the sample mean of return rate and `sigma`, the sample standard deviation of return rate.
   You can find these data for a specific period on several online sources, such as [Yahoo Finance](https://finance.yahoo.com/), [Investing.com](https://www.investing.com/), [Federal Reserve Economic Data](https://fred.stlouisfed.org/), etc.
   Inflation, although not an asset, is defined in this section because it is correlated